Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 - **Cycling for Everyone (C4E)**: A program for eligible residents offering a \$5 annual membership with specific rates and credits for e-bike use.
 - **Miscellaneous Fees**: E-bikes can be parked at public racks within the service area for \$1, with a \$25 fine for parking violations or if parked outside the service area.

-### Tools Utilized for Defining Objectives and Analysis:
+### Tools Utilized for Defining Objectives and Analysis
 - Excel: Employed for the initial data cleaning and review process.
 - RStudio Desktop: Used for in-depth data analysis and scripting in R.
 - Tableau: Leveraged for creating interactive and informative data visualizations.